 This page covers the following topics:

 An expression is a set of terms combined using mathematical operations.
-An equation is a mathematical statement which shows that two expressions are equal, ie. have the same value.
+An equation is a mathematical statement which shows that two expressions are equal.
 A formula is a rule written in mathematical symbols, which is given as an equation made up of physical quantities.
 An identity is an equation which is true for any values chosen for the variables.

-When writing algebraic equations or expression, letters are used to represent unknown values, most commonly x and y; these are known as variables.
+When writing algebraic equations or expressions, letters are used to represent unknown values, these are known as variables.
 The rules of algebraic notation given in the table can be used to write and interpret algebraic expressions and equations.

 The value of an expression can be calculated by putting known values into it in the place of variables and carrying out the operations using BIDMAS.
 This replacement of letters into values is called substitution.

 Give the definition of an equation.